Considering an upstairs laundry room? Why it's not just a case of popping a washing machine in the corner of your bathroom

 Your choice of flooring in an upstairs laundry room plays a bigger role than you might expect.
 Unlike ground floor laundry rooms, which usually only have to cope with the occasional spill, upstairs spaces also need to manage and mitigate the sound and movement of heavy appliances.

 One option designed with these demands in mind is rigid core Luxury Vinyl Tile (LVT).
-“Washing machines aren’t always the quietest things,” Claire explains, “and if you’ve got one spinning away directly above a bedroom or living space, you’ll feel every thump and whirr.
+“Washing machines aren’t always the quietest things,” Claire agrees, “and if you’ve got one spinning away directly above a bedroom or living space, you’ll feel every thump and whirr.
 Thankfully, rigid core flooring, like Karndean’s LVT rigid core range, is designed with sound in mind, as it has an acoustic backing that helps reduce noise transfer between floors.”

 Claire Ryan is PR and Digital Manager at Karndean Designflooring, specialising in luxury vinyl flooring and leading strategic communications across the interiors and design sector.